AndrewMurphy1992/Simpler-Explanation/README.md

 WARNING: I AM NOT RESPONSIBLE FOR YOUR LOST DATA, OR MISUSE OF AI.
 KEEP BACKUPS OF ANY FILES YOU USE THIS '3/4-MIRROR-CIPHER' ON.
 THIS IS A PRE-BETA PROGRAM AND ANY DATA YOU CODE THIS WAY IS VERY LIKELY TO BE CORRUPTED AND LOST FOREVER, OPTIMIZATIONS HAVE NOT BEEN MADE, AND IT IS NOT YET A DEPENDABLE PRODUCT.
 YOU HAVE BEEN WARNED.

-You can think of this like a crossword puzzle or the TV game show 'Wheel of Fortune.'
-AI can play these games even better than people can.
+(You can think of these like a crossword puzzle or the TV game show 'Wheel of Fortune.'
+AI can play these games even better than people can.)

 Here's how the 'pre-compression' process works.
 You can do this on a piece of paper: